google/bms-toolkit/tools/README.md

-# bms-toolkit tools
+# oracle-toolkit tools

-The `tools/` folder is intended for helpful tools and scripts that aren't part of the main bms-toolkit codebase.
+The `tools/` folder is intended for helpful tools and scripts that aren't part of the main oracle-toolkit codebase.

 ## gen_patch_metadata